Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Conclusion

 \section{Conclusion}

-In this study, we provided a first-of-its-kind evaluation of state-of-the-art LLMs on raw, first-person patient data, assessed under a novel expert-informed evaluation protocol and directly compared with human specialists.
-Our findings indicate that current LLMs possess a surprisingly high level of diagnostic competence, largely surpassing mental health professionals in the examined context.
+In this depth over breadth psychiatric case study, we evaluated state-of-the-art LLMs on raw, first-person patient data, assessed under a novel expert-informed evaluation protocol, and directly compared their performance with human specialists.
+Our observations suggest that current LLMs demonstrate a surprisingly high level of diagnostic competence, achieving higher diagnostic scores than mental health professionals in the examined context.
 At the same time, the models demonstrated susceptibility to bias and overconfidence.
-Taken together, these findings underscore the need for a collaborative human–AI framework, in which the clinical judgment and ethical oversight of experts balance the analytical consistency of models.
+Taken together, these findings underscore the value of a collaborative human-AI framework, in which the clinical judgment and ethical oversight of experts balance the analytical consistency of models.
 Such integration has the potential to mitigate the respective limitations of each agent---model bias and human variability---thereby achieving higher diagnostic validity than either could attain alone.